cdskev/ginlo-ios/README.md

 Any and all open-source releated issues are managed by CDSK e.V. (please contact the maintainers here).

-For any commercial requests, please visit [ginlo.net GmbH] on https://ginlo.net.
+For any commercial requests, please visit [ginlo.net GmbH](https://ginlo.net).

 The repository is licensed according to the [license-file](LICENSE.txt) in this repository.